 New Orleans revels in its French heritage so much, we have turned our Bastille Day fête into a weekend-long celebration with activities throughout the city.
-During the second weekend in July, there are French cooking demonstrations, music, kids’ activities, specialty French cuisine, a film festival and even a dog costume contest.
+During the second weekend in July, there are numerous activities, usually including French cooking demonstrations, music, kids’ activities, specialty French cuisine, a film festival and even a dog costume contest.

 Another popular event takes place in the French Quarter.
 The annual French Market Bastille Day Bartender and Waiters Race pits local bartenders and waiters in a speed walk down French Market Place.
 Whoever spills the least of their croissants, champagne and water is the winner.
 There is a party after the race, and French food and drinks for sale.